shamozhixing/gitlab-ce/CONTRIBUTING.md

 Issues and merge requests should be in English and contain appropriate language for audiences of all ages.

+For more information on our issue triage policies, see our [Issue Triage Policies][issue-triage].

 ## Helping others

 Please help other GitLab users when you can.
 The channels people will reach out on can be found on the [getting help page][getting-help].

 Sign up for the mailing list, answer GitLab questions on StackOverflow or respond in the IRC channel.
-You can also sign up on [CodeTriage][codetriage] to help with the remaining issues on the GitHub issue tracker.

 ## I want to contribute!